 Make sure your images fit our Image Requirements.

 - You'll receive an email (typically within 15 minutes) to let you know your import is complete.
 If there are any errors, the email will list all of the errors and how to correct them.

 Note: You may want to consider entering two items manually, then exporting them to a CSV.
 This way you are provided with an Import Template that is formatted correctly.

 To create an item manually, click the Items tab > Create Items.
 Enter in the appropriate information.
 Once your items are added, click the Items tab > Export Items.

-Once the import is completed, the system will automatically email you a confirmation to let you know if the files were imported successfully or if it failed.
+Once the import is complete, you will receive an automatic Item Import Email which will provide you with confirmation to let you know if the files were imported successfully or if it failed.
 If it failed, the message will include a list of which rows and columns had errors in them.
 Once you make the corrections, you should go back to Items > Import Items and import the file again.